Teacher horrified after girl brought pet fish to school in sippy cup

-Teacher horrified after girl brought pet fish to school in sippy cup without parents noticing
+Teacher horrified after girl brought pet fish to school in sippy cup and drank from it

 A school girl’s attempt to sneak her pet fish into class was hilariously foiled last week.